대수다양체

 Proof

-\[0 \rightarrow \mathcal{F}\rightarrow\mathcal{I}\rightarrow\mathcal{Q}\rightarrow0\]Our claim is that \(\mathcal{Q}\) is flasque, which can be shown by a diagram chase in the following commutative diagram for arbitrary open sets \(V\subset U\):
+\[0 \rightarrow \mathcal{F}\rightarrow\mathcal{I}\rightarrow\mathcal{Q}\rightarrow0\]Our claim is that \(\mathcal{Q}\) is flasque, which can be shown by a diagram chase in the following commutative diagram for any open sets \(V\subset U\)

 Finally, by the long exact sequence,